HerbertKoelman/cpp-logger/README.md

      sys	0m0.026s

 On my Mac Mini, the performance tests shows that I can write 10000 log entries in 157 ms (around 62000 entries/s).

-Doxygen documentation can be generated with this target.

-    make doxygen

-> Doxygen can be downloaded [here](http://www.stack.nl/~dimitri/doxygen/index.html).

-The package comes with some unit testing that are built and can be run through the target **test**.
-The tests are depending on [GoogleTest 1.8.1](https://github.com/google/googletest), the package is automatically downloaded using the CMake script `cmake/GTestExtConfig.cmake`.
-This means you need to have access to the Internet.
-So if that's not an option, you can disable testing by setting the option `BUILD_TESTS` to **no** like this:

-    mkdir build
-    cd build
-    cmake -DBUILD_TESTS=no .. && make all
-    make install

-Here after a list of build targets usefull to mention:
-- test : run all registered units programs.
-- package: create an archive (tar.gz)
-- doxygen: create doxygen html documentation (in <build-dir>/html)

 The library has been tested on:
 - Mac OS X